zorianc/GoogleBillboard/README.md

 5. Finish the codingbat `isPrime()`  to test if a number is prime.
 6. Add a loop to `setup()` that moves through the digits of e until it finds the first 10 digit prime.
 7. Add commit and upload your finished program to your github account.
-9. OPTIONAL: If you have extra time you may want to see if you can solve the second puzzle to get the 5th prime formed by consecutive digits of `e`!
+9. OPTIONAL: If you have extra time you may want to see if you can solve the second puzzle to get the 5th pattern formed by consecutive digits of `e`!
+(Hint: the individual digits in each pattern add up to 49!).

 ````
 Expected Output: